 Under the EIT Law of PRC, withholding tax is imposed on dividends declared in respect of profits earned by the PRC subsidiaries of the Group from 1 January 2008 onwards.
-As at 31 December 2013, deferred tax liability has been provided in respect of RMB35,000,000 (2012: nil) undistributed earnings of the Group's PRC subsidiaries.
+As at 31 December 2014, deferred tax liability has been provided in respect of RMB105,000,000 (2013: RMB35,000,000) undistributed earnings of the Group's PRC subsidiaries.
 Deferred tax has not been provided in respect of the remaining temporary differences attributable to the undistributed earnings as the Group is in a position to control the quantum and timing of the distribution thereof, deferred taxation is only provided to the extent that such earnings are estimated to be distributable in the foreseeable future.

-As at 31 December 2013, the aggregate amount of undistributed earnings of the Group's PRC subsidiaries in respect of which deferred liability tax has not been provided for were approximately RMB1,336,425,000 (2012: RMB1,098,064,000).
+As at 31 December 2014, the aggregate amount of undistributed earnings of the Group's PRC subsidiaries in respect of which deferred liability tax has not been provided for were approximately RMB1,543,378,000 (2013: RMB1,336,425,000).